yiisoft/yii2/docs/guide/intro-upgrade-from-v1.md

 Yii 2.0 removes date formatter and number formatter in favor of the PECL intl PHP module.

-Message translation is still supported, but managed via the "i18n" application component.
+Message translation is still supported, but managed via the `i18n` application component.
 The component manages a set of message sources, which allows you to use different message sources based on message categories.

-For more information, see the class documentation for [I18N](i18n.md).
+Please refer to the [Internationalization](tutorial-i18n.md) chapter for more details.

 Action Filters